 |How to solve this: |

-You can also hire a short-time Custom Low Code Development Company, such as Synodus, to help with application creation.
-We partner with top platforms such as Microsoft PowerApps, SharePoint, Salesforce Lightning, and Creatio to build customized low code software for businesses across industries.
+You can also hire a short-time custom low-code development company, such as Synodus, to help with application creation.
+We partner with top platforms such as Microsoft PowerApps, SharePoint, Salesforce Lightning and even have a platform of our own to build customized low-code app for businesses across industries and various use cases.

 Challenge 6: May Ruin Your Development Pipeline